 MISS UNIVERSITY OF MOBILE

-For the next year, Sayasane will represent University of Mobile at various events, including the Miss Alabama pageant this summer at Samford University in Birmingham.
-Participation in this pageant is the next stage of the Miss America pageants across the United States.
+For the next year, Nichols will represent the University of Mobile at numerous events, including the Miss Alabama competition in July.
+Participation in this is the preliminary to the Miss America competition.

 Nichol’s platform as Miss UM is “HeadBand Together.”
 HeadBand Together’s purpose is to educate people about street harassment and how to fight against it.
 She says 78% of women face street harassment daily, with 13% of girls being catcalled by age 10.
 The symbol of her platform is a knotted headband with the slogan “knotanobject.”